Understanding

 A smarter product feel

-Search becomes a guidance layer that helps users feel oriented, understood, and supported inside the product.
+Search becomes a guidance layer that helps shoppers feel oriented and find the right product faster.